OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 **The focus of this project was food and food products, so additional curation will be needed for other isolation sources (e.g. environment, farm, animal, slaughterhouse/processing, and wastewater sources).*

+*Where categorization exist(s) for both IFSAC and the manually curated isolation source data, the IFSAC category is output (as the priority) by the script in the final 'Source' column*

 ## Usage: